HlavatyDaniel/purple-test/README.md

 This repository is split into two parts, frontend and backend

-To install prequisities run:
+In the project directory, to install prequisities run:

 ### `npm install`

-to install prequisities for frontend and backend run:
+To install prequisities for frontend and backend run:

 ### `npm run install_prequisities`

-In the project directory, to start both frontend and backend by running:
+To start both frontend and backend by running:

 ### `npm run start`